Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report

 We present the visual explanation results from the cyclic counterfactual X-rays in Fig.~\ref{Figure: differentmodels} for R2Gen and R2GenCMN respectively.
-Specifically, we remove the abnormalities from their generated report and generate the counterfactuals respectively, and resend the counterfactual images to their respective report generators to see if the abnormalities have been removed in the generated report.

-For the query X-ray in Fig.~\ref{Figure: differentmodels}, R2GenCMN detected three abnormalities Cardiomegaly, Support Device, and Atelectasis, while R2Gen two abnormalities Cardiomegaly and Support Device.
-Both models successfully remove the findings in their report generator models and we can clearly observe the visual features contributing to the generated findings in their reports.
+Specifically, we remove the abnormalities from their generated reports and generate the counterfactuals respectively, and resend the counterfactual images to their respective report generators to see if the abnormalities have been removed in the generated report.
+For the query X-ray in Fig.~\ref{Figure: differentmodels}, R2GenCMN detected three abnormalities, while R2Gen detected two.
+Both models successfully removed the findings in their respective report generator outputs, and we can clearly observe the visual features contributing to the generated findings in their reports.

-By comparing the findings of the two models to the ground truth reports, we find that R2Gen misclassified the query as the existence of `Atelectasis' due to the existence of collapsed lung segments while R2GenCMN did not.

-By comparing the highlighted features for the same detected abnormalities, we can observe that these two models utilize the same features for their common findings, such as the presence of `cardiomegaly' and `support device' in this case.
-This indicates that our counterfactual explanation methods can not only identify the features associated with these findings but also assist in comparing the underlying differences between different report generators during the report generation process.
-More examples are given in our Appendix.